-Join other donors in helping sustain this new program that is set to care for 8 to 10 girls from the Intermountain area by providing a stable home—one where they can work through the issues they’ll inevitably face—in a place of love and healing.
+Join other donors in helping sustain this new program that is set to care for 8 to 10 girls from the Intermountain area by providing a stable home - a home where they can work through the issues they’ll inevitably face, in a place of love and healing.
 Once there, they receive therapy, education, and a chance at a fresh start.
 Be a part of making a difference in their lives by supporting Solace House.

 In our experience, we are in need of just such a shelter.
 Current shelters and foster care placements work well for domestic violence and child abuse victims, but lack thespecific training to deal with trafficking victims.